AlessandroAvi/Portable_Fan/README.md

 <img src="https://github.com/AlessandroAvi/Portable_Fan/blob/main/Img/print_warped.jpg" width=70% height=70%>

 Another problem encountered was the dimension of the fan.
 With respect to the original STL file, the fan that I used is 120x120x40 mm.
 This means that just the fan, without the small traingles will fill up the entire space.
-To overcome this problem the small triangles are mounted later with some hot glue as shown in the photo.
+To overcome this problem the small triangles are mounted later with some hot glue as shown in the photo (notice that this doesn't allow the fan to be moved after mounting).

 <img src="https://github.com/AlessandroAvi/Portable_Fan/blob/main/Img/void.png" width=50% height=50%>